 Consular Processing Outside the United States, through a U.S. consulate The route aligns with the ordinary immigrant visa process referenced in the memorandum.
 Departure may create practical or legal risks, including unlawful presence bars for some applicants.

-What the Memo Does Not Do
+What PM-602-0199 Does Not Change

 A USCIS policy memorandum cannot rewrite the statute.
-PM-602-0199 does not repeal any law, it does not eliminate adjustment of status, and it does not prohibit anyone from filing Form I-485 from within the United States.
+PM-602-0199 does not repeal any law, it does not eliminate adjustment of status, and it does not prohibit every applicant from filing Form I-485 from within the United States.
 INA § 245 / 8 U.S.C. § 1255 still authorizes adjustment of status for applicants who meet the statutory requirements, and the implementing regulations appear in 8 CFR Part 245.
 The eligibility requirements for each green card category are unchanged.
 The memorandum operates at the stage of discretion — the final judgment an officer makes once eligibility is established — not at the stage of basic eligibility.

-A higher bar of discretion
+A higher discretionary bar

 What is still unsettled

-Does PM-602-0199 Apply to Pending Form I-485 Applications?
+Does PM-602-0199 Apply to Pending I-485 Applications?

 Bottom line: Adjustment of status is still legally available, but applicants should assume USCIS will expect a stronger explanation of why discretion should be exercised favorably in their case.